jnozzi/cocoadev.com/markdown/HTTPFileUploadSample.md

 * Enable PHP on your server.
 * Write a small PHP program to receive your files.

-Each step will be described in detail below.  --General/SaileshAgrawal
+Each step will be described in detail below.  --SaileshAgrawal

 ----